Teamoreteateo/DSA2101-Project/Code.md

 could provide insights into audience preferences and help pinpoint stylistic choices that resonate widely, explaining both the commercial and emotional impact of Swift’s popular tracks.

+The critical acclaim of this album also likely means that Taylor Swift will be creating more songs in the future following the same musical pallate.
+We can hope to see more acoustic songs released alongside commercial tracks to satiate the hunger of her fans.
+However, music has an ever changing facade.
+What was popular last year could be boring this year, hence to predict trends in music is a little whimsical.
+Our analysis of the dataset also highlights this quality of music in how musical features are highly varied across songs and trends can sometimes alarmingly change course, like how `acousticness` suddenly spiked in 2015 for Taylor Swift’s songs.
+However, it is still worth it to study what makes great songs, great.

 ## 5. Teamwork